Wadeatyourownrisk/ad-detection-lab/README.md

 This is an Active Directory connected to an Azure Entra ID lab to create a hybrid on-prem and cloud infrastructure for practicing identity, attacks, and detection.
 I got my A+, Network+, and Security+ certs, then took a year off from learning to focus on a large project for work.
-When I started back at school, I realized I couldn't properly explain what Active Directory was.
+When I started back at school, I realized I couldn't properly explain Active Directory, among other things.
 This project exists to fix that.
 The Goals of this project are as follows
 1. Build the AD environment
 2. Extend to Entra ID